KI's Hottest Coffee Stops

 The Rabbit Warren Bakery is a must-visit destination when in Kingscote.
 After all, no regional trip is complete without sampling the local bakery goodness so be sure to try more than just a coffee on your visit.
 Their freshly baked goods are popular among both locals and tourists, with all the quality you’d expect from your local homestyle bakery.

 When driving down Emu Bay Road you will come across the Emu Bay Lavender Farm.
-It may not look particularly special from the roadside, but once you are in, it’s like being in a fairytale with a gorgeous garden setting, fish pond and hanging tree branches filled with fairy lights and mobiles.
+It’s quite unassuming as you drive past, however, once you’re in, it’s like being in a fairytale with a gorgeous garden setting, fish pond and hanging tree branches filled with fairy lights.
 Once inside the store itself, you are welcomed by the fragrant smell of lavender and delicious treats from the kitchen.
 Browse the many gifts, then relax under the trees with your coffee.
 Take our advice; make sure you have a lavender scone with your cuppa…you wont be disappointed.